Peneloppe-jack/myFlix-client/README.md

-# myFlix-client

-Using React Build tools to set up myFlilx application.
+Using React Build tools to set up myFlilx app